 While cruelty-free is a good baseline, it’s not the whole picture.
 A company can be cruelty-free and still use animal products in their formulas.
 And the reverse is also true – a company could be vegan but still test their products/ingredients on animals.

 DOES NATURAL OR NON-TOXIC = CRUELTY-FREE?

 These terms are completely separate from one another.
-Natural ingredients can still be tested on animals, and all animal products are considered ‘natural’.
-Crushed up beetles, animal fat, and connective tissue are seen as natural since they aren’t produced artificially.
+Natural ingredients can undergo animal testing, and all animal-derived products are labeled 'natural.'
+Crushed beetles, animal fat, and connective tissue are deemed natural due to their non-artificial production.

 The reverse is also true: a cruelty-free product can still be full of toxic chemicals and harmful ingredients.
 Our view: let’s make (and use) products that are cruelty-free for everyone: humans and animals alike. #donoharm